CommitBART: A Large Pre-trained Model for GitHub Commits: A Large-scale Benchmark for Commits

 \section{A Large-scale Benchmark for Commits}

-Currently, the existing benchmark from CommitBERT~\cite{jung2021commitbert} only contains 345K commits and its amount is far from the requirements for pre-training.
+Different from automated code review~\cite{li2022automating, tufano2022using, tufano2021towards}, which aims to review the code quality from GitHub pull requests, we target at GitHub commits and propose a large pre-trained model for commits to support commit-related intelligent tasks.
+The existing benchmark from CommitBERT~\cite{jung2021commitbert} only contains 345K commits which are far from the requirements for pre-training.
 To address this limitation, we collect a large-scale benchmark for commits instead.
 Specifically, we collect commits from the open-source projects on GitHub across \textbf{7} programming languages (i.e., C, CSharp, Java, JavaScript, PHP, Python, Typescript).
-To ensure the quality of the collected commits, we only keep the project whose description is in English and further select the top-500 projects based on their star ranking from January 2010 to December 2021 for each programming language through GitHub API~\footnote{\url{https://docs.github.com/en/rest}}.
+To ensure the quality of the collected commits, we only keep the project whose description is in English and further select the top 500 projects based on their star ranking from January 2010 to December 2021 for each programming language through GitHub API~\footnote{\url{https://docs.github.com/en/rest}}.
 Given a cloned project, we utilize the open-source tool GitPython~\footnote{\url{https://gitpython.readthedocs.io}} to obtain the raw commits.
-We filter out the commits where the commit messages are non-English and the token length larger than 2000 in a commit to reduce the sequence length.
-We further fetch the first sentence in the commit message followed by the existing works~\cite{jiang2017automatically, liu2020atom, jung2021commitbert} for efficient learning.
+These commits where the commit messages are non-English or the changed code length is greater than 2,000 are removed to reduce the sequence length.
+Furthermore, to ensure the quality of the commit message, followed by existing works~\cite{jiang2017automatically, liu2020atom, jung2021commitbert}, we only fetch the first sentence in the commit message as the target and filter out these commits where the target length less than three.
 To alleviate the learning process of the model overfit to the duplicated samples~\cite{allamanis2019adverse}, we conduct a strict de-duplication process to remove the same samples.
 Finally, we obtain over \textbf{7.99} million commits over \textbf{7} programming languages.
-For these \textbf{7.99} million commits, we extract partial data (558K in total) to construct a dataset for some fine-tuning commit-related tasks and keep the remaining data (7.4 million in total) for pre-training.
+For these \textbf{7.99} million commits, we further split them into pre-training data and fine-tuning data based on the ``project''.
+We just select those projects which have less than 2,000 commits to construct the fine-tuning dataset.
 The detailed statistics of our collected benchmark are presented in Table~\ref{tab:data-statistics}.